thesnakeguy/SDM_BioClim-and-LandUse/README.md

 # Maxent SDM using BioClim and Land Use Data

 ## Overview
 This RMarkdown script provides a framework for Species Distribution Modeling (SDM) and ecological niche analysis under present and future climate scenarios.
-Using MaxEnt, it models species distributions based on both **BioClim** and **Land Use** data.
+Using MaxEnt, it models species distributions based on both **BioClim** and **Land Use** data applying 10-fold cross-validation.
 It also enables future projections based on CMIP6 climate models and SSP (Shared Socioeconomic Pathway) scenarios.

 ## Features